opf/openproject/docs/glossary/README.md

 A dashboard is defined as an overview page in a software.
 In OpenProject, you have several options to create dashboards:

-First, you have the "***My Page\***" which shows your personal customized widgets on one page, for example a calendar or work package reports.
+First, you have the **My Page** which shows your personal customized widgets on one page, for example a calendar or work package reports.

 Then, you can create **private dashboards inside your project** by filtering a work package view and then saving it under a new name.
 For example, filter all work packages assigned to yourself and save this view as "assigned to me", to quickly navigate to those work packages.